Blog

 What Are Alternative Investment Funds (AIFs)?

-- Alternative Assets: AIFs invest in private equity, real estate, hedge funds, and venture capital instead of common investments.
+• Alternative Assets: AIFs invest in assets other than regular shares and bonds.
+These include private companies, real estate, hedge funds, and startups.

-- For HNIs: With a minimum investment of ₹1 crore, AIFs are mainly for high-net-worth individuals, family offices, and big investors.
+• For High-Value Investors: The minimum investment is ₹1 crore.
+Because of this, AIFs are mainly meant for high-net-worth individuals, family offices, and large institutions.

 Types of Alternative Investment Funds